Kroc/Paperclip/ROADMAP.md

 This release methodology is used to prevent useful features being held back by devlopment delays on big features, typical of 'major' releases.
 Sometimes a release might be a simple addition to the menu, such as "Select Line", and sometimes a larger, more involved feature such as printing support.

-See [HISTORY.md] for a list of feature releases.
+See [HISTORY.md](HISTORY.md) for a list of feature releases.

 ## Queued Features ##

 Features to be added, but not yet assigned to a release version:
+(The order of this list is no guarantee of when a feature will be implemented)

 * Cut / Copy / Paste, Sidebar Clipboard menu